ORNL/curifactory/sphinx/source/getting_started.rst

         maximum = max(all_vals.values())
         return all_vals, maximum

-Frequently it will not make sense for an aggregate to need its own set of arguments.
-Records can be initialized with ``None`` passed as the argset.
-In the cell below, we manually pass our previous records into the stage, but by default if we pass ``None`` for records, it will automatically take all existing records in the manager.
+Sometimes an aggregate doesn't really need its own set of arguments, e.g. if it's simply comparing results from other records.
+In these cases, records can be initialized with ``None`` passed as the argset.
+In the cell below, we manually pass our previous records into the stage, but note that if we pass ``None`` for records (the default) it will take all existing records in the manager.

 .. code-block:: ipython3